-The needles marked in blue and green in the first image below are needles that are pulled back to A position prior to starting the piece.
+The needles marked in blue and green in the first image below are needles that are pulled back to the A position prior to starting the piece.
 After the waste yarn and ravel cord (hatched yellow) start, three rows are knit with the garment yarn.
-Using a transfer tool, pick up the sinker loops from the first row knit (orange), and hang them on the corresponding needles on the diagram (follow red arrows).
+Using a transfer tool, pick up the sinker loops from the first row knit (orange), and hang them on the corresponding needles on the diagram (follow the red arrows).

-One may at this point continue with needles (green) left out of work, or return the needles (blue) to work position.
+One may at this point continue with needles (green) left out of work, or return the needles (blue) to the work position.
 If needles are left OOW, ladders will continue to be created.
 If they are returned to work, a loop is created on the empty needle on the first knit pass, formed into a stitch on the second pass, resulting in an eyelet.
 Every needle treated in this manner will now be knitting.
-If stitches rather than ladders are formed for the height of the rib, then those stitches (blue) will need to be dropped, and in turn latched up.
-In both instances the latch tool goes under the first ladder created, 2 rows are skipped, the latch tool then catches the third parallel row, and pulls it through the first to make the required knit stitch.
+If stitches rather than ladders are formed for the height of the rib, then those stitches (blue) will need to be dropped, and in turn, latched up.
+In both instances, the latch tool goes under the first ladder created, and 2 rows are skipped, the latch tool then catches the third parallel row, and pulls it through the first to make the required knit stitch.
 The process continues up the height of the “rib”.
-In this illustration the main yarn begins to knit with COL.
+In this illustration, the main yarn begins to knit with COL.

 A 2X2 rib is possible.
 From the Techniques book: cast on with waste yarn and ravel cord (1, 2)

 My sample was knit in a 2/15 acrylic, a bit thin for this technique, and if pressed, the fabric would be flattened permanently.
-If the intent is to have the rib retain it “spring and stretch” it is best to use a yarn with memory, such as wool.
-If a slip stitches or FI are to be used for the body of the knit, they will create a much denser fabric.
+If the intent is to have the rib retain its “spring and stretch” it is best to use a yarn with memory, such as wool.
+If slip stitches or FI are to be used for the body of the knit, they will create a much denser fabric.
 The yarn in the rib may in turn need to be doubled to produce enough substance.
 As always swatching is recommended before committing to a large piece in any technique.